 9. The TORSLEV flatwoven rug is another item on my wish list.
 I plan to put this small rug between the girls’ beds.
 We have darker floors, so the white should lighten the space up a bit and I love its simple stripe pattern.

 Is there anything I’ve overlooked or I’m missing out on?
-I’d love to know some of your favorite products from IKEA in your Montessori-inspired homes.
-Please leave me a comment and let me know!
+Please share some of your favorite products from IKEA in the comments below.